zacwong2151/tp/docs/DeveloperGuide.md

 1. User <u>lists all volunteering events (UCE02)</u>.
 2. User <u>lists all volunteers (UCV02)</u>.
 3. User requests to remove a volunteer from the event.
-4. Volunteer is removed from the Event's volunteer list.
+4. System removes the Volunteer from the Event's volunteer list.
-5. Event is removed from the Volunteer's events joined list.
+5. System removes the Event from the Volunteer's events joined list.
 6. If volunteer's skill is the same as the event's role, iVolunteer decrements the current quantity of this specific role by 1, and tracks whether the roles' current quantity no longer reached or exceeded its required quantity in the event.

    Use case ends.